 Some of the best advice many of my clients have received over the years has in actual fact been the direct result of working with a smaller set of quick-thinking analyst providers, who aren't always cap in hand for more cash to give out such advice.

-My thanks to IIAR Board Members Ludovic Leforestier, Neil Pollock and Fabio Rocha for producing the survey, and IIAR Community Manager Maria Ashton for sharing the Tragic Quadrant slides as a memory assist!
-Happy to chat through any questions you have on tricky AR questions at any time on Suzannah.Archibald@ccgrouppr.com or +44(0)7432 034 301.
+CCgroup thank IIAR Board Members Ludovic Leforestier, Professor Neil Pollock and Fabio Rocha for producing the survey, and IIAR Community Manager Maria Ashton for sharing the Tragic Quadrant slides as a memory assist!
+Our team is happy to chat through any questions you have on tricky AR questions at any time on AR@ccgrouppr.com.